bbauska/meta-react-basics/README.md

   alt="."
   width="80%" />
 </p>
-Now when I interact with this app in the browser, I can increase the money value by clicking the a new customer button or decrease it by clicking be refilled the tank button.
+<p>Now when I interact with this app in the browser, I can increase the money value by clicking the a new customer button or decrease it by clicking be refilled the tank button.</p>
-In this section (19), you learned how the useContext and useReducer hooks can be used to manage state more efficiently across multiple levels of components.
+<p>In this section (19), you learned how the useContext and useReducer hooks can be used to manage state more efficiently across multiple levels of components.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ section: 20 of module 2 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>20.
 Stateful vs stateless</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-In life, there are rarely perfect solutions that suit every need.
+<p>In life, there are rarely perfect solutions that suit every need.
 For instance, this concept applies when it comes to selecting a vehicle.
 A small car is usually more fuel efficient but has limited space.
 On the other hand, an SUV can handle many passengers but burns fuel quickly.
 Making the best choice starts with identifying your specific needs.
-This is no different when it comes to choosing stateful or stateless components in programming.
+This is no different when it comes to choosing stateful or stateless components in programming.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~ w2-s20-a.
 (192) ~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->